Tibet Tour Cost 2026: Why Is the Price Gap So Big? | CITS China2Go

 7.Why you must specifically check the "Hotel Year" and "Vehicle Year"?

-Tibet has updated legal vehicle regulations in 2025, so you must specify the vehicle year or condition standards.
+And!
+Tibet has renewed the legal car use in 2025, so be sure to specify the year of the vehicle or car condition standards.

 Do not try to save money on these essential items!!!